averynortonsmith/HTMLViews/README.md

 ### <a name="vars">Variable Views:</a>

 A variable view can only have one state at a time.
-The music UI example above uses variable views; Setting the view to a certain value, like `'songs'`, automatically deselects the other views: `'artists'`, and `'albums'`.
+The music UI example above uses variable views; setting the view to a certain value, like `'songs'`, automatically deselects the other views: `'artists'`, and `'albums'`.

 Variable views are set using the `data-view-setview` attribute.
 When an element with this attribute is clicked, it will set the view to the specified value: